vhx/community-api-documentation/video-player.md

       onPlaybarShow   // triggers when the VHX playbar shows itself onPlaybarHide   // triggers when the VHX playbar hides itself

-    api_growl():void  // A simple growl message that appears at the top of the player api_warn():void   // same as above, but in red
+    api_growl(msg:String):void  // A simple growl message that appears at the top of the player api_warn(msg:String):void   // same as above, but in red

+    api_setColor(color:String):void // Change the primary color of Megaplaya (e.g. ff0000)

     api_loadQueue(videos:Array):void // Clears out current queue, and loads the next.
 Doesn't play. api_setQueueAt(index:int):void   // Updates the player's reference point in the queue.
 Doesn't play.

     api_playQueue(videos:Array):void // Clears out current queue, and loads the next.
 Autoplays. api_playQueueAt(index:int):void  // Updates the player's reference point in the queue.
 Autoplays.

+    api_getQueue():Array // Return the current queue of videos

     api_nextVideo():void
     api_prevVideo():void